-As incredible as all of this was, I think that our family felt that if we had to choose the most unique and spectacular part of the trip, it was the 4 days we spent in the Amazon rain forest - a truly memorable experience, totally peaceful experience and at one with nature - no anxiety or stress.
-Must have been all that clean air.
+As incredible as all of this was, I think that our family felt that if we had to choose the most unique and spectacular part of the trip, it was the 4 days we spent in the Amazon rain forest.

 Amidst all of this travel and moving from locale to locale, there was still time for a CME component.
-There were presentations on various topics from members of our group; a discussion on Ecuadorian health care by a local physician in Quito; visits to both public and private hospitals; a presentation by a biologist in the Galapagos; a visit to the ship's infirmary, and a hands-on introduction to natural and herbal medicines by our Actuar guide in the rainforest.
+There were presentations on various topics from members of our group; a discussion on Ecuadorian health care by a local physician in Quito; visits to both public and private hospitals; a presentation by a biologist in the Galapagos; a visit to the ship's infirmary, and a hands-on introduction to natural and herbal medicines by our guide in the rainforest.
 There was also a local shaman who performed a cleansing ritual on one of our group that left us all agape!